grpc/proposal/A91-xds-authority-literal-rewrite.md

 - xDS ConfigSelector: We will propagate the `host_rewrite_literal` configuration to the configSeletor where it would be stored in the rpc context.

-- During the stream creation, and the RPC call attributes are being set, if there is a non-empty value for the `host_rewrite_literal`, it will take precedence over other options for the RPC Call Host attribute.
+- During the stream creation, when the RPC call attributes are being set, if there is a non-empty value for the `host_rewrite_literal`, it will take precedence over other options for the RPC Call Host attribute.
 An exception would if a host override is specified either per-client or per-RPC.
 In either case the per-client or per-RPC configuration would take precedence.